 Justice, Equity, diversity, and inclusion

-UW-Parkside is committed to providing an environment in which our diverse community of students and faculty can thrive.
-We aspire to foster a more equitable and inclusive climate and culture between and among students and faculty, and to improve justice, equity, diversity, and inclusion in every aspect of campus life.
+UW-Parkside is committed to providing an environment in which our diverse community of students, faculty, and staff can thrive.
+We aspire to foster a more equitable and inclusive climate and culture between and among students, faculty, and staff, and to improve justice, equity, diversity, and inclusion in every aspect of campus life.

 Justice is the deliberate practice of dismantling structures and systems that maintain historical and current inequities.
 This requires the continuous and proactive critique of current policies, practices, power structures, cultural messages, and social norms with the intent to achieve and sustain equity for all diverse identities.